rcreasey/kaneda.net/app/views/prompt/_about.md

 ## The Site

 This site has seen several iterations, some more painful and hollow than others, but hopefully this time I'll have gotten it right.
 Besides, what is more eternal than a stylized [zsh-esque](https://github.com/robbyrussell/oh-my-zsh) command prompt?
+It's currently an extremely light [padrino](http://www.padrinorb.com/) application hosted on [heroku](http://heroku.com).
+If you want to see the source code for this site, check out its [github page](https://github.com/rcreasey/kaneda.net).

 [kaneda.net](http://kaneda.net) is the personal site of Ryan Creasey.
 There's not a whole lot to see here, other than random technical blatherings and comments about being a nerd.
 If you want to see some of the code I've written, check out [my github page](https://github.com/rcreasey).